1100 New York Ave, NW Suite 600

 Ian Soule is an associate in Sterne Kessler’s Mechanical & Design Practice Group.
-His work includes the preparation and prosecution of high-value patent applications for various mechanical, electromechanical, and biomedical technologies for a variety of clients.
-Additionally, he supports work in Patent Office Litigation, including ex parte reexaminations and inter partes review proceedings, currently serving as back-up counsel in several inter partes reviews having parallel district court litigation.
-Additionally, he supports due diligence activities along with strategic opinion drafting on patentability, freedom-to-operate, validity, and infringement.
+His work includes the strategic preparation and prosecution of high-value patent applications for various mechanical, electromechanical, software-based, and biomedical technologies for a variety of clients.
+He is actively involved in work in Patent Office Litigation, including ex parte reexaminations and inter partes review proceedings, currently serving as back-up counsel in several inter partes reviews having parallel district court litigation.
+He is also actively involved in due diligence activities along with strategic opinion drafting on patentability, freedom-to-operate, validity, and infringement.

 Prior to joining the USPTO, Ian was an engineer at Lexmark International, where he coordinated technical and business checkpoints for products from the quoting stage, design freeze, tooling kick-off and approval, through start-of-production.
 His experience at Lexmark was internationally focused, where he coordinated and advised on design changes after SOP with teams in the Philippines and southern China.